 The Communication Pre-Law track will prepare for the study of law with coursework concentrated in communication theory, persuasion and research.
 Even if you don’t go to law school, this track is a solid foundation in the study of human communication.

-The Converged Journalism track is about 21st century journalism.
+The Converged Journalism track is about 21st-century journalism.
 News writers are urged to contribute to the campus media and work toward gaining bylines off-campus.
-Our goal is to help students develop the competencies necessary to succeed as journalists in the fast paced, ever-evolving world of media.
+Our goal is to help students develop the competencies necessary to succeed as journalists in the fast-paced, ever-evolving world of media.

-The contemporary media workplace heavily dependent on information technologies, a place where technical distinctions among industries and genres have blurred and the marketplace requires digital competence.
+The contemporary media workplace is heavily dependent on information technologies, a place where technical distinctions among industries and genres have blurred and the marketplace requires digital competence.
 The digital and new media track equips students for professional careers by integrating traditional media with cognate areas in information technology and graphic design.

 The field of Communication Studies is changing rapidly, and old disciplines no longer fit all the needs of today’s industry.
 To better equip you to enter the workplace of the 21st century, Campbell offers a “generalist” sequence that allows you to choose the sequence of courses that best meet your unique academic needs.
 Students can select classes from all the other tracks in Communication Studies to earn a completely customized degree that fits their specific interests.

-Communication is the most sought-after skill by 21st century employers.
+Communication is the most sought-after skill by 21st-century employers.
 The Public and Interpersonal Communication concentration develops competence in speaking, relating, conflict management, persuasion, interviewing, and intercultural communication.